NCOSE’s Position on “Human Trafficking Prevention Act”

 We also have two other matters that keep us from supporting the HTPA.
 In its current iteration under consideration in some states, the HTPA includes a resolution declaring that pornography is a public health crisis.
 It is a version of the resolution that the National Center on Sexual Exploitation originally drafted for the state of Utah.
 It is our judgment that the resolution should be considered independently from the HTPA and not added to the bill.
 That will prevent the resolution language from being tainted by any potential negative court scrutiny should the HTPA be passed by a state legislature.
 Here is the version of the resolution that we believe is a proper one for states to use.

 The second matter relates to the author of the HTPA.
 The bill (sans resolution language) was developed by Chris Sevier, also known as Chris Severe.
 We have had a difficult relationship with Mr. Sevier over the last several years, to say the least.
-We have not found him trustworthy in our past dealings and therefore cannot rely on his assertions that those groups and those legislators that he claims are supporters of HTPA are actually in support.
+We cannot rely on his assertions that those groups and those legislators that he claims are supporters of HTPA are actually in support.
 That is because, in the past, Sevier has falsely represented that our organization and NCOSE President Patrick Trueman and NCOSE Executive Director Dawn Hawkins are in support of his work.
 We have demanded that Sevier stop using our names.

 In 2015, the office of a United States Senator alerted us to the fact that Sevier was promoting a version of the HTPA at the U. S. Capitol and was representing to U. S. Senate offices that Patrick Trueman was an author of the bill.
 This was false.
 A key legal assistant with that senator’s office also said that Sevier was visiting other senate offices claiming that his boss, the senator, was supporting the legislation, which was also false.